vossstef/tang_nano_20k_c64/README.md

 See [Tang Mega 138K](TANG_MEGA_138K.md)

 ## emulated Diskdrive c1541
-Emulated 1541 on a regular FAT/exFAT formatted microSD card including parallel bus Speedloader Dolphin DOS.<br>
+Emulated 1541 on a regular FAT/exFAT formatted microSD card including parallel bus Speedloader Dolphin DOS 2.0.<br>
 Copy a D64 Disk image to your sdcard and rename it to **disk8.d64** as default boot image.<br>
 Add further D64 or G64 images as you like and insert card in TN slot.
 Power Cycle TN.
 LED 0 acts as Drive activity indicator.<br>
 Disk directory listing: (or F7 keypress)<br>